hackerb9/ugrep/README.md

   </details>

 * Gnome-terminal uses `font-config`, so it has very nice Unicode support and can easily zoom in with Ctrl-+⃣ and Ctrl--⃣.
-  Unfortunately, older versions had a bug where combining characters were combined with the following character instead of the previous.
+Older versions had a bug where combining characters were combined with the following character instead of the previous, but this is now fixed.

-  Note that Xterm and mlterm handle this correctly.
+  It does not support sixel graphics, so the -l option cannot show examples of the character in different fonts.